PedroCristo/portfolio_project_4/README.md

 ![Add Book](./assets/readme/features/interactive_messages/tasty_blog_user_interaction_add_book.jpg)

-*When users are logged in to the website they can publish a post with a favorite cookbook and after they submit the post they will see a message at the top of the page saying "Your post was sent successfully and is awaiting approval".<br>
+* When users are logged in to the website they can publish a post with a favourite cookbook and after they submit the post they will see a message at the top of the page saying "Your post was sent successfully and is awaiting approval".<br>

 ### Edit Book

 ![Edit Book](./assets/readme/features/interactive_messages/tasty_blog_user_interaction_book_edit.jpg)
-*When users are logged in to the website they can edit their own posts published previously and they will see the message "The post was successfully updated" after pressing the Submit button.<br>
+* When users are logged in to the website they can edit their own previously published posts and they will see the message "The post was successfully updated" after pressing the Submit button.<br>

 ### Delete Book 1